Table of Contents

 - You can buy a home theater in a box (or HTiB).
 This is a bundle that contains a set of speakers (usually 5.1) and a receiver that matches the speakers.

 - In case you already have a receiver, you can buy just a set of speakers.
 This is a really convenient option.
 You will get all the speakers you need inside one package and you won’t have to worry if they are going to sound good together.
 They will also look good together since they all have the same design.
-You will find 12 different packages on our list 27 best home theater speakers (10 wired and 2 wireless).
+You will find 12 different packages on our list 27 best home theater speakers in 2020 (10 wired and 2 wireless).

 - You can buy each speaker separately and combine them into a system.
 This option is the hardest one.
 You will have to pay attention to different technical specifications, match the speakers with your receiver, and try to make an aesthetically pleasing combination.
 Finding and matching different speakers can be a really difficult task and you shouldn’t be doing this unless you have a good understanding of audio equipment.
 Still, this is a viable option if you don’t have enough money for the whole system at the moment but you want to improve the sound of your TV.
 If that’s the case, you can always buy a pair of speakers (bookshelf or floor standing speakers, for example) that you can use as Front Left and Front Right and then make further upgrades when the opportunity arises.
 Some people like to start with some basic 5.1 surround sound speaker system and then make upgrades to 7.1, 5.2 or 7.2, even 9.2. or 5.1.4.
-You will find 15 individual speakers divided into categories (by type) on our list of 27 best home theater speakers.
+You will find 15 individual speakers divided into categories (by type) on our list of 27 best home theater speakers in 2020.
 We have also tried to analyze each speaker from each of those 12 home theater speaker systems individually and give you the most important technical specs for those speakers.

 Best Home Theater Speakers – Comparison Table